-- F) Length of Projections.
-Projections of Accumulated Deficiencies shall be run for as many future years as needed to ensure that no materially greater reserve value would result from longer projection periods. - G) AVR/IMR.
+- 6) The actuary is responsible for reviewing the revenue sharing agreements, verifying compliance with these requirements, and documenting the rationale for any source of Net Revenue Sharing Income used in the projections. - F) Length of Projections.
+Projections of Accumulated Deficiencies shall be run for as many future years as needed so that no materially greater reserve value would result from longer projection periods. - G) AVR/IMR.
 The AVR and the IMR shall be handled consistently with the treatment in the company's cash flow testing.